 Question: Brian asked about Jesus believing that Adam and Eve were the first people because Jesus said in Mark 10:6-7 “from the beginning of the creation God made them male and female.
 For this cause shall a man leave his father and mother, and cleave to his wife.”
 Jesus also said in Matt 19:4-5 “Have ye not read, that he which made them at the beginning made them male and female, And said, For this cause shall a man leave father and mother, and shall cleave to his wife: and they twain shall be one flesh?”

 Answer: Jesus does not talk about Adam and Eve being the first people in these scriptures.
 Jesus first quotes from Genesis 1 “God made them male and female” which is referring to Genesis chapter 1 verse 27.
 “So God made mankind in his image… male and female.”
 This is the Palaeolithic age.
 The word “Adam” is plural in chapter 1 like “human” can be plural - I am human, we are human.
 Adam in Genesis chapter 1 is plural, and the men and women in Genesis chapter 1 loved each other and were told to be fruitful.
 They needed no command to be faithful because they had not yet fallen.
-Love held each couple together and families were raised.
+Faithfulness held each couple together and families were raised.

 But mankind fell: Ecclesiastes 7:29 tells us that “God created mankind upright, but they have gone in search of many schemes."
 And because humans went in search of many schemes Romans 1 informs us, three times, that God “gave them over” to depravity.